The axiom system of classical harmony: Basic notions of music theory used in classical harmony

 \section{Basic notions of music theory used in classical harmony}

 We provide an axiom system for composing homophonic four-part pieces of music, in a first-order language.
-We do not construct a new language but use the one of set theory, assuming the ZFC axiom system.
+We use the language of set theory, assuming the Zermelo--Fraenkel--Choice (ZFC) axiom system.
 We use simple physical properties of the overtone system, but formally these only have arithmetic meaning.
-As usual in music theory, the \emph{tone} $Y$ is a longitudinal wave moving in an elastic medium with frequency $f(Y)>0$.
+As usual in music theory, a \emph{tone} $Y$ is a longitudinal wave moving in an elastic medium with frequency $f(Y)>0$.
 For a tone $X$ with frequency $f(X)>0$, $X$ is \emph{audible} if $20~\mathrm{Hz}<f(X)<20~000~\mathrm{Hz}$.
-When speaking about tones, we always mean that the tone consists of all of its \emph{overtones}.
+When speaking about tones, we always mean that the tone is uniquely determined by its frequency and consists of all of its \emph{overtones}.
 The set of overtones of the tone $X$ is $\lbrace Y \vert~ Y$ is a tone, $\exists n \in \mathbb{N}^+:~f(Y)=n~f(X) \rbrace$.
 The overtone of $X$ with frequency $n~f(X)$ is called the $n$th overtone of $X$.
-Thus, when we consider \emph{a tone $X$ with frequency $f(X)$}, it can be handled e.g. as $X=(f(X),f(X)) \in (\mathbb{R}^+)^2$, thus the definitions of this paper can be derived consistently from ZFC .
+Thus, when we consider \emph{a tone $X$ with frequency $f(X)$}, $X$ can be mathematically described, e.g., as $X=(0,f(X)) \in (\mathbb{R}^+)^2$, thus the definitions of this paper can be derived consistently from ZFC .
+In this sense, our \emph{compositional principles} which describe compliance of certain musical entities (e.g. triads, four-part pieces or modulations) with classical harmony are just special definitions in the mathematical framework of ZFC.
+But if one considers classical harmony in itself, they are indeed axioms, in the sense that these properties are postulated about all entities that comply with classical harmony.
+This is true for all Axioms in this paper.

 In the whole article, $B_r(x)$ denotes the open ball with radius $r$ around the point $x$ in any metric space, further $\overline{A}$ the closure of $A$ and $\partial A$ the boundary of $A$ in any topological space. $\mathrm{Int}$ denotes interior, $\mathrm{Dom}$ domain and $\mathrm{Ran}$ range.